pulumi/docs/reference/service/saml-okta.md

 ## Troubleshooting

-If you run into any troubles configuring Okta, logging into Pulumi, or need some assistance please [contact us](https://www.pulumi.com/about/#contact-us).
+If you run into any troubles configuring Okta, signing into Pulumi, or need some assistance please [contact us](https://www.pulumi.com/about/#contact-us).